Nebby1999/MonsterVariantsPlus/Thunderstore/README.md

 ## Future Plans
 - Have Boss variants drop their Boss item based off Chance.
-- Move the Custom Variants code to it's own class instead of being in the main class.
+- Have Variants of Modded Enemies, such as Moffein's [ClayMen](https://thunderstore.io/package/Moffein/Clay_Men/)

 ## Contacting
 In case you need to contact me regarding a Bug, please create an issue in the Github's Issue Tracker found [Here](https://github.com/Nebby1999/MonsterVariantsPlus/issues)